“Art is my life; everything must yield to this necessity I live for.”

-In 1993, Annemieke moves back to Curaçao and gets re-inspired by the island.
-Being an illustrator she uses the art of storytelling in all her work, but starts to experiment with all kinds of different styles, techniques and materials.
-Her art is mainly autobiographic and she finds inspiration in the more difficult periods of her life.
-She strives to fill a space with an object, whether it is a sculpture made of bronze or ceramics or with paintings on canvas or on more unconventional surfaces.
+In 1993, Annemieke returns to Curaçao and gets re-inspired by the island.
+Being an illustrator, she uses the art of storytelling in all her work but starts to experiment with all kinds of different styles, techniques, and materials.
+Her art is mainly autobiographic, and she finds inspiration in the more difficult periods of her life.
+She strives to fill a space with an object, whether a sculpture made of bronze or ceramics or with paintings on canvas or more unconventional surfaces.

-‘The Naked Truth’ is an acrylic painting on processed plates of zinc.
-Annemieke wanted the zinc to look like it has been subjected to the test of time.
-To give the plates a weather-beaten look she leaves them in the garden for weeks on end and even drives over them with a road roller.
+‘The Naked Truth’ is an acrylic painting on processed zinc plates.
+Annemieke wanted the zinc to look like it had been subjected to the test of time.
+To give the plates a weather-beaten look, she leaves them in the garden for weeks on end and even drives over them with a road roller.

-‘The Naked Truth’ by Annemieke Dicke, along with the work of thirty other Curaçao artists, is exhibited in the Curaçao Museum, from February the 15th till the 15th of April 2017.
+‘The Naked Truth’ by Annemieke Dicke and the work of thirty other Curaçao artists are exhibited in The Curaçao Museum from February the 15th till the 15th of April 2017.

 The above text may be reproduced only with reference to the source and author: Curaçao Art®️ www.curacao-art.com.
 Image rights of the artworks remain the property of the artist.